mads-hartmann/polyglots.dk/README.md

 # polyglots.dk

-The website for Copenhagen Tech Polyglot Meeup.
+The website for Copenhagen Tech Polyglot Meetup.
 Hosted online at http://www.polyglots.dk/

 ## Hosting the site